Victory-Uzezi/Tableau-Projects/README.md

 # Tableau-Projects
-A list of my personal projects in Tableau
+A list of my personal projects in Tableau which contained both the python scripts and the Excel files